elastic/apm-nodejs-http-client/README.md

 ### `client.addMetadataFilter(fn)`

 Add a filter function for the ["metadata" object](https://www.elastic.co/guide/en/apm/server/current/metadata-api.html) sent to APM server.
+This will be called once at client creation, and possibly again later if `client.config()` is called to reconfigure the client or `client.addMetadataFilter(fn)` is called to add additional filters.

 Here is an example of a filter that removes the `metadata.process.argv` field:

 ```js
 apm.addMetadataFilter(function dropArgv(md) {